Understanding Loss of Pay: How Does It Impact Your Salary and Benefits?

 welcomeumesh

-There may be many occurrence for loss of pay.
-It could be due to no leave credit in employee's account.
-It could be due to a fine.
-It could be due to unauthorized absence from duty or it could be also for regular absenteeism.
+There may be many occurrences for a loss of pay.
+It could be due to no leave credit in the employee's account, a fine, unauthorized absence from duty, or regular absenteeism.
 It could also be due to a loan or an advance from the salary.

 I hope it's clear to you.